AryaV14/Merc_Arena/README.md

 pip install python
 ```

-In the game, you will control a character who must defeat their opponent in a one-on-one fighting match.
+In the game, you will control a character who must defeat their opponents in a fighting match.
 You will need to use a combination of moves and attacks to defeat your opponent.

 The game is won when one player reduces the other's health bar to zero.